DevExpress/devextreme-schematics/src/add-layout/README.md

 # add-layout

-A schematic that adds a DevExtreme layout to an Angular application.
+A schematic that adds a DevExtreme layout to a DevExtreme Angular application.

 ## Properties